jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

   (b) is subject to any rules prescribed by rules under clause 17.

 ### 17 Rules on how MSD determines deprivation of income or property
-The Governor-General may, by Order in Council, for the purposes of clause 16 make rules— (a) relating to the deprivation of income, property, or both; and (b) prescribing the circumstances in which the rules apply.
+(1) The Governor-General may, by Order in Council, for the purposes of clause 16 make rules— (a) relating to the deprivation of income, property, or both; and (b) prescribing the circumstances in which the rules apply.
+(2) Rules under this clause are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### Part 5 — Effect on liabilities of insurance payments